amancalledkidd/fairground-shooting-gallery/README.md

 2. **Aim**: Move your cursor to aim at the moving or pop-up targets on the screen.
 3. **Shoot**: Click or tap to shoot.
 Accuracy is key, so make sure to line up your shots carefully.
 4. **Score Points**: Hit targets to score points.
 Consecutive hits increase your multiplier, boosting your score even further.
-5. **Keep Practicing**: The more you play, the better you'll become at anticipating target movements and maximizing your score.

 ### Prerequisites